learn-co-students/python-variables-readme-data-science-intro-000/README.md

 name.title()
 ```

-So just like we directly call methods on a string, we can also call methods on a variable that points to a string.
-And, if try to call a method on something that you think is a string, but really is a number, you will see an error.
+Just like how we are able to directly call methods on a string, we can also call methods on a variable that points to a string.
+And, if we try to call a method on something that we think is a string, but really is a number, we will see an error.

 ```python